Wigan is a town and metropolitan borough in Greater Manchester, England.

 Population statistics by gender for Wigan between 2012 and 2021 are shown in the table below.

 2021 Census - Wigan

-The data from the 2021 Census for England, Wales, and Northern Ireland will be reported in summer 2022.
+Statistics from the 2021 Census (for England, Wales, and Northern Ireland) will be published in summer 2022.

 2011 Census Data - Resident Population of Wigan